felixmaker/miniblink-rs/README.md

 This project is now under development, not ready for production.

-The api in rust safe wrapper `./miniblink` may changed in the future.

 The crate `./miniblink-sys` is generated using `bindgen`.

-The rust safe wrapper is not aimed to provide a complete API set.
-But if you need to wrap a specified API, create an issue or pull a request.
+The rust safe wrapper `./miniblink` is aimed to provide a complete API set.

-Thank you!
+For now, the basic api in rust safe wrapper `./miniblink` is more stable than the earlier version, but still may get changed in the future.
+There are still a lot of api unwrappered.
+It takes time, and PR is welcomed! :D

 # Credits